youhgo/WFAPP/readme.md

 Therefore, it is **ABSOLUTLY NOT** recommended to expose the API or Web UI to the internet.

 ### Working on :
-- Configure credential + address to send data directly from wapp worker to ELK + Splunk
+- Configure credential + address to send data directly from app worker to ELK + Splunk
 - improving ORC config
 - Translating + comment everything

-## 🧐 What is WAPP?
+## 🧐 What is A.P.P?

-WAPP is an all-in-one solution designed to provide a fast, simple, and reliable way to parse Windows artifacts (event logs, MFT, registry hives, and more).
+APP is an all-in-one solution designed to provide a fast, simple, and reliable way to parse forensic artifacts (event logs, MFT, registry hives, and more).

-The tool is designed to process archives from the [DFIR-ORC](https://github.com/dfir-orc) collection tool but is compatible with any archive containing raw artifacts, like the one from [Kape](https://www.kroll.com/en/services/cyber/incident-response-recovery/kroll-artifact-parser-and-extractor-kape).
+The tool is designed to process archives from the [DFIR-ORC](https://github.com/dfir-orc) collection tool and [UAC](https://github.com/tclahr/uac)

+It is also compatible with any archive containing raw artifacts, like the one from [Kape](https://www.kroll.com/en/services/cyber/incident-response-recovery/kroll-artifact-parser-and-extractor-kape).

 ### Key Advantages: